How to Get Private Wildfire Insurance

 - Are wildfires covered by insurance?

-- How to get wildfire insurance coverage in high fire risk areas.
+- How to get wildfire insurance in high fire risk areas.

-- What if your California homeowners insurance is canceled or non-renewed?
+- What if your California homeowners insurance is dropped?

 While you cannot buy stand-alone “wildfire insurance,” several types of policies may provide coverage against wildfire damage.